Kenya Coastal Trees: the joy of tree planting

 Community planting of indigenous trees

-he Kenyan Government declared Monday 13th November 2023 a public holiday to mark National Tree Planting Day, aiming to plant 100 million trees.
-This forms part of a wider goal to plant 15 billion trees in 10 years
+The Kenyan Government declared Monday 13th November 2023 a public holiday to mark National Tree Planting Day, aiming to plant 100 million trees.
+This forms part of a wider goal to plant 15 billion trees in 10 years.
+Each 10th October is Mazingira Day, a day for tree planting and raising awareness of sustainability and environment.

 Kenya native coastal trees

-There has been much interest in the varieties of coastal trees we planted, so here’s a list of the trees that were planted this weekend:
+There has been much interest in the varieties of coastal trees we planted, so here’s a list of the trees that were planted in recently tree planting activities:

 1. Craibia brevicaudata